 Cite this object as

-In addition to Foreign Exchange, this object was previously on display as part of the exhibition Hewitt Sisters Collect.
+This object was previously on display as a part of the exhibitions Foreign Exchange and Hewitt Sisters Collect.